tari-project/tari/base_layer/README.md

-# Minotari Core
+# Minotaiji Core

-Fundamental components for the Minotari base layer blockchain.
+Fundamental components for the Minotaiji base layer blockchain.

-This crate is part of the [Tari Cryptocurrency](https://tari.com) project.
+This crate is part of the [Taiji Cryptocurrency](https://taiji.com) project.